Explore health content from A to Z.

 Skin of the vulva looks white and feels rough

-The symptoms of vulvar cancer may resemble other conditions or medical problems.
+The symptoms of vulvar cancer may look like other conditions or medical problems.
 Consult a doctor for diagnosis.

-The cause of vulvar cancer is not known at this time, however, certain risk factors are suspected as contributors to the development of the disease.
+The cause of vulvar cancer is not known at this time, however, certain risk factors are thought to contribute to development of the disease.
 Suggestions for prevention include:

 Avoid known risk factors when possible